neok/oioi-documentation/docs/calls/user_add_payment.rst

 ~~~~~~

 url
-   The JSON and UTF encoded URL for the request (of type string)
+   The JSON and UTF encoded URL for the request (string)

 Status codes
 ~~~~~~~~~~~~